DengPingFan/CSU/README.md

     </em>
 </p>

-Concealed scene understanding (CSU) is a hot computer vision topic aiming to perceive objects with camouflaged properties.
-The current boom in its advanced techniques and novel applications makes it timely to provide an up-to-date survey to enable researchers to understand the global picture of the CSU field, including both current achievements and major challenges.
 This paper makes four contributions:
 - For the first time, we present **a comprehensive survey** of the deep learning techniques oriented at CSU, including a background with its taxonomy, task-unique challenges, and a review of its developments in the deep learning era via surveying existing datasets and deep techniques.
 - For a quantitative comparison of the state-of-the-art, we contribute **the largest and latest benchmark** for Concealed Object Segmentation (COS).
 - To evaluate the transferability of deep CSU in practical scenarios,